Learning to Purification for Unsupervised Person Re-identification: Related Work

-Most deep-based person ReID approaches take advantage of only the global feature of the person, which turns out to be sensitive to the missing key parts.
+Most deep learning-based person ReID approaches take advantage of only the global feature of the person, which turns out to be sensitive to the missing key parts.
 To relieve the issue, recently many works focused on leveraging part discriminative feature representations.
-These works aim to make use of local discriminative local parts to make more accurate retrieval.
+These works aim to make use of local parts to make more accurate retrieval.
 Part-based person ReID can be divided into three categories.
-In the first category, the prior knowledge like poses or body landmarks are required to be estimated to locate the discriminative parts of the person.
-However, the performance of such approaches heavily rely on the accuracy of the pose or landmarks estimation models.
+In the first category, the prior knowledge like poses or body landmarks are required to be estimated to locate the accurate parts of the person.
+However, the performance of such approaches heavily rely on the accuracy of the pose or landmarks estimation models~\cite{zhang2021towards,xu2022vitpose}.
 The second category utilized the attention mechanism to adaptively locate the high activation in the feature map.
 But the selected regions lack of semantic interpretation \cite{fu2019horizontal}.
 The third category directly utilizes the predefined strips as it assumes the person is vertically aligned.
-Compared with the first category it is more scalable as it requires no pretrained modules, thus it is widely used in the person ReID and achieved great improvements in recent years.
+Compared with the first category it is more scalable as it requires no extra pre-trained models, thus it is widely used in the person ReID and achieved great improvements in recent years.
 Specifically, PCB \cite{sun2018beyond} conducts uniform partition on the conv-layer for learning part-level discriminative fetaures.
-MGN \cite{wang2018learning} and RMGL\cite{wang2020receptive} utilize multi-scale local features to get a more accurate feature representation.
+MGN \cite{wang2018learning} and RMGL\cite{wang2020receptive} utilize multi-Granularity parts to get a more accurate feature representation.
 These methods are all proposed for supervised person ReID.
 Similar to our work, SSG \cite{fu2019self} is also proposed for unsupervised person ReID and utilizes three sets of local and global features to represent persons.
 However, SSG generates pseudo labels by applying clustering algorithm on each set on them, which causes a huge cost of extra time computation.
 Furthermore, SSG updates the network with triplet loss and instance-level features, which may neglect high-level semantic meanings.
-Compared with SSG, our method uses the cluster center memory to capture the relation between local/global features and their own cluster centers, and our local and global branches share the same pseudo label set generated by them.
-We find this mechanism is effective for unsupervised person ReID.
+Compared with SSG, our method uses the cluster center memory to capture the relation between local/global features and their own cluster centers, and our local and global branches share the same pseudo label set jointly generated by them to relieve the inherent feature bias in the single-scale global feature representations.